top of page

 ‘Are we done, mate; is that all you can mustah?’ said the slight Australian accent when the woman’s fist was raised, and he was abruptly struck to the floor, released from whatever mystical hold they had on him.

 He could finally move, but barely.
-Every muscle swelled and burned as blood filled his nostrils, exhaustion more powerful than any aberrant spell they could cast upon his fleshly vessel.
+Every muscle swelled and burned as blood filled his nostrils, exhaustion more powerful than any aberrant spell they could cast upon his fleshly form.

-'Le-me leave.'
-Michael drooled strings of blood from his lip, eyes drooped lifeless as he attempted to lift himself, but his quivering arms gave out and his body finally collapsed, his head smacking against the wet concrete.
+‘Le-me leave.’
+Michael drooled strings of blood from his lip, eyes drooped lifeless as he attempted to lift himself.

-The dangling fabric of their cloaks grew blurred and darker still, as a merciful calm of relief gripped his soul with a welcomed sense of finality.
-With a shattered heart and a forfeited will, Michael slipped into a peaceful state of unconsciousness; a dreamscape of endless oblivion his only ally in the sea of chaos and madness that had become his reality.
+The dangling fabric of their cloaks grew blurred and darker still, as a merciful sense of relief gripped his soul with a welcomed sense of finality.
+With a shattered heart and a forfeited will, Michael slipped into a peaceful state of unconsciousness—a dreamscape of endless oblivion his only ally in the sea of chaos and madness that had become his reality.

 bottom of page